mxaxrxkx/ds_diamonds_project/README.md

 Machine learning project.

-Goal: Built a model that can estimate diamond prices based on features like: dimentions and quality features.
+Goal: Built a model that can estimate diamond prices based on features like: dimensions and quality features.

 Dataset source: https://www.kaggle.com/shivam2503/diamonds